Aaron98990/ways-of-the-game/misconduct.md

 ## Warnings

 Warnings are an important tool that is not technically misconduct.
+There are two different types of warnings: private ones (a 1v1 conference) and public ones (where everyone can hear it).
 They are an important tool to set a message to everyone watching the game on what is acceptable.
 No one should be surprised when you give a caution - esspecially in situations that referees enforce differently.
 If you give a public warning, you must follow through with misconduct if the offense blatantly happens again (as words mean nothing without action).

-Things to avoid saying:
+Things to avoid saying publically:
 - If you do X, I will do Y. (e.g. If you that again, I'll give you a yellow.
 Don't tie yourself.)
 - This is your only warning.
 (Don't tie yourself.)
 - This is the last play of the game.
 (Don't tie yourself.)

-Things to say:
+Things to say publically:
-- X is not acceptable.
-Don't do it again.
-- Enough is enough.
+- We don't do that here

 ## Cautions